garrett-laroy-johnson/poetic-machines-teaching-materials/src/uic/art520/schedule.md

 ## 02/07/25 Week 4

 Gilles Deleuze.
-Logic of Sensation.
+Logic of Sensation: Francis Bacon.

 0. Preface
 1. The Round Area, the Ring